PETROENG 3026 - Formation Damage & Productivity Enhancement

 Exercise: check whether oil drop would be mobilised at a given porous media and flow velocity

-Laboratory studies of deep bed filtration for oily water
+Laboratory studies of deep bed filtration for oily water (practical in lab)

 Results of laboratory tests treatment